 Calvert County has an APFO for Schools and Road.
 For CY 2014, Calvert County reported restrictions in three school districts, including Beach Elementary, Windy Hill Elementary and Northern High School.
 The restriction for Northern High's school district is anticipated to be resolved by 2019.

-The construction to replace Northern High School should commence in 2016.
+The APFO Report for CY 2015 continues to identify that three school districts were over capacity: Beach Elementary, Northern Middle, and Northern High.
+The restriction for Northern High's school district is anticipated to be resolved by 2019.
+The construction to replace Northern High School commenced in 2016.
 The new building is planned to be open in the fall of 2018.
 The restriction for the Beach Elementary school district is anticipated to be resolved when the school is renovated/expanded or replaced.
 This date is most likely to occur by 2022.
 Calvert County Public Schools will conduct a feasibility study in FY 2017.
 Planning funds for the renovation/ expansion or replacement are scheduled for FY 2018 with construction to follow.
-These restrictions will be resolved when County staff verifies there is adequate capacity within a previously closed school district or after a seven year wait on the final recording of subdivisions or residential site development plans.
+Windy Hill Elementary was overcapacity in the Fall of 2014 only and enrollment has returned to numbers below its APF rated capacity.